 First aiders should continue to wear gloves when undertaking first aid ensuring hands are washed before and after treatment.
 Masks can be worn where close contact is necessary.
-Minimum contact and distancing where applicable No mouth-to-mouth resuscitation to be undertaken, only chest compressions for CPR.
+No mouth-to-mouth resuscitation to be undertaken, only chest compressions for CPR.